Alex223124/awesome-open-ror/README.md

 * [Growstuff](https://github.com/Growstuff/growstuff) - Grow your food
 * [Planning Alerts](https://github.com/openaustralia/planningalerts-app) - Find out and have your say about what's being built and knocked down in your area.
 * [Spokenvote](https://github.com/Spokenvote/spokenvote) - Social voting app for reaching consensus in a group of any size
-* [Alaveteli](https://github.com/mysociety/alaveteli) - Provide a Freedom of Information request system for your jurisdiction
+* [Alaveteli](https://github.com/mysociety/alaveteli) - Provide a Freedom of Information request system for your jurisdictiond
+* [Onebody](https://github.com/churchio/onebody) - Private member portal for churches, built with Ruby on Rails

 ## Sports